Thumb and long — VA Rating Criteria (38 CFR DC 5143)

 Secondary conditions caused or aggravated by Thumb and long may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Thumb and long?
+What evidence supports a higher rating for Thumb and long?

 Get a Personalized Rating Analysis